Literature belongs to all those who live and dream.

 Through Sing Chu Literature Lectures, Chou Sing Chu Foundation regularly invites outstanding individuals from the Chinese literary community to share their journeys with literature lovers.
 We hope that these masters of literature can reach out to the public and inspire all to continue making literature an essential part of their lives.

-Talk Synopsis – In Search of the Source
+Talk Synopsis – The Enchantment of Narrative

-Students (with proof of student pass) $10
+S$10 Students (with proof of student pass)

 Tickets from selected Popular Bookstores